arnav-chauhan-kgpian/ResearchPaperClassifier/README.md

    - ⚙️ `model.py`: Code for machine learning models and preprocessing logic.
    - 📁 `Reference/`: Folder containing dynamically updated reference research papers for Pathway’s Vector Store.
    - 📦 `requirements.txt`: Python dependencies for the project.
+   - 📤 `uploaded_files/`: Stored the uploaded papers in the webapp locally.

 ---